M-Shrief/Adeeb_Quasar_SSR/README.md

 ### Working on:

-- Adjust styles because it was corrupted with quasar.scss.
 - handle cookies and authentication better at the front end.
 - persist pinia's data on the same session